17 April, 2017

 R. Linda:

-The one good thing with cousin Sean staying for a bit, is there be no room at the inn for the Dragon lady.
-We were Dragon-free for Easter, what a nice change that was.
+The one good thing about cousin Sean staying for a bit is that there will be no room at the inn for the Dragon Lady.
+We were Dragon-free for Easter.
+What a nice change that was.
 And that's where the nice ended because the rest of the day was an unmitigated disaster.
 Oh yes, it was.
+Gabe spoke too soon, yup.

 On Good Friday, Mam insisted we go to church.
 That would be her, Sean, and yours truly since Tonya and the kiddos were off to school.
 Me Mam, being a good Catholic, expects the rest of us to be that too, even Tonya, who is a Baptist.
-It was quite interesting watching Tonya's reaction for the first time in a Catholic church.
+Watching Tonya's reaction for the first time in a Catholic church was quite interesting.
 Her eyes got big at all the statuary, gilt, and marble.

-"I feel like I'm in a museum," she whispered to me.
+"I feel like I'm in a museum," she had whispered.

-Then the up and down, on your knees, stand, on your knees again, bow your head, hold your hands in prayer with fingers pointed up, not folded like a Baptist.
-It was all too much for her, by the last time kneeling she was groaning loudly on getting up.
-So it be a good thing she had to work or she'd have to lie and tell Mam she wasn't feeling well.
+Then, she went up and down, on her knees, stood, on her knees again, bowing her head, and holding her hands in prayer with fingers pointed up, not folded like a Baptist.
+It was all too much for her.
+By the last time she kneeled, she was groaning loudly on getting up.
+So it was a good thing she had to work, or she'd have to lie and tell Mam she wasn't feeling well.

 We did enough standing, kneeling, sitting, and praying for the entire family.
 Sean sheepishly asked Mam if we were expected to do this all over again on Easter Sunday.

 Well, the talking to he got!
-She actually took him by the ear like a bad little boy and shoved him in the car with no ceremony lashing him with her tongue the entire ride home.
-He had nothing to say for the entire drive, I will tell ya that much.
-But Mam couldn't stop her from whipping up on him about being a good Catholic.
+She actually took him by the ear like a bad little boy and shoved him in the car with no ceremony, lashing him with her tongue the entire ride home.
+He had nothing to say for the entire drive.
+I will tell ya that much.
+But Mam couldn't stop herself from whipping up on him about being a good Catholic.
 Gees Louise!

-I remember years ago when we were kids, the last time she got on his case.
-It was Ash Wednesday, and he was staying at our house because his Mam was giving birth to his sister at hospital.
-Me Mam sent Sheila, Sean, and yours truly to church for the ash ceremony, only Sean wasn't feeling particularly religious and ditched us to spend his pennies at a candy shop.
+I remember the last time she got on his case years ago when we were kids.
+It was Ash Wednesday, and he was staying at our house because his Mam was giving birth to his sister at the hospital.
+Me, Mam sent Sheila, Sean, and yours truly to church for the ash ceremony, but Sean wasn't feeling particularly religious and ditched us to spend his pennies at a candy shop.

 When we came in with the proper ash mark on our foreheads, we were Sean-less.
-Before Sheila and I could make up a story on where Sean was, he came loping up the backstairs with the proper ash mark on his forehead.
-We found out he was smoking with some boyos and used cigarette ash to mark himself so Mam would think he was a good Catholic boy gone to church.
+Before Sheila and I could make up a story about where Sean was, he came loping up the back stairs with the proper ash mark on his forehead.
+We found out he was smoking cigarettes with some boyos and used cigarette ash to mark himself so Mam would think he was a good Catholic boy who had gone to church.
 I tell ya!

-It was a week later she found out the truth, I don't know how but think me sissy squealed on him.
+It was a week later she found out the truth.
+I don't know how, but I think me sissy squealed on him.
 Me Mam let into him like hellfire and brimstone.
 His face would get guilty red every time he saw her.
 Still does to this day.
 Guilty, guilty, guilty!

-So Sunday morning came and guess what?
-We were all too sick to go to church but Mam.
-Annoyed with all of us including the Baptist, she took off by her lonesome to pray for our speedy recovery.
+So Sunday morning came, and guess what?
+We were all too sick to go to church, but Mam.
+Annoyed with all of us, including the Baptist, took off by her lonesome to pray for our speedy recovery.
 She also told the boyos that it was too bad they were sick, no Easter candy for them.
-There was a miraculous recovery made by O'Hare and the wee one, they got their shoes on, and out the door, they went with her.
-The middle child, not so fast.
-He wasn't going anywhere, he stands his ground no matter what and was quite confident he'd have his candy because he already squirrelled it away.
+There was a miraculous recovery made by O'Hare and the wee one; they got their shoes on, and out the door they went with her.
+The middle child -- not so much.
+He wasn't going anywhere; he stood his ground no matter what and was quite confident he'd have his candy because he had already squirrelled it away.

 "Yer Mam be driven' me round the bend dare, Gabriel," Sean said.
 "She be a misery and quite a bit off her latch don't cha tink?"